chenery/chive-chess/README.md

 # Chive Chess

 The project captures the rules of chess, and provides a 'SinglePlayerCommandLineApp' from which the user can play against computer players.
-The initial computer player, 'RandomComputerPlayer' does only what is says on the tin.
+The initial computer players, 'RandomComputerPlayer' & 'HeuristicsBasedComputerPlayer' provide basic competition.
-In future more sophisticated computerised players will be developed.
+More sophisticated computerised players are in development.

 # Motivation